IamManchanda/IamManchanda/Readme.md

 ### 🤘 Hey, This is Harry!

 Harry is a **Full-stack Web Development Engineer**.
 Harry is a Postgraduate in _Masters of Computer Applications_.
-Harry is is 27 years old.
+Harry is 27 years old.

 Harry has _5 years_ of Full Time Professional experience in _Frontend Development_ and has now taken a _Career Break_ to become a _Full-stack Web Development Engineer_ and is now looking to grow in his Career by working on projects fully Full-stack.